Emma is a partner in the international arbitration and public international law teams and global pro bono practice leader.

-Emma leads the firm's international arbitration and public international law teams in the United States.
+Emma leads the firm's international arbitration and public international law teams in the United States and is the global pro bono practice leader.
 Originally trained as a barrister in London, Emma has practiced international law in New York for more than fifteen years.
 She specializes in investor-state arbitration, international commercial arbitration and public international law.
 She represents corporations, governments, individuals and organizations around the world and across a wide range of industries, including energy, infrastructure, insurance, pharmaceuticals, technology, tourism, hospitality and financial services.
 She also appears in U.S. courts in international litigation matters involving the application of international law through the U.S. Constitution, the Alien Tort Claims Act, the Federal Arbitration Act and the Foreign Sovereign Immunities Act, among other sources.
 In addition to her work as counsel, Emma sits as an arbitrator.
 She is a member of the Roster of Arbitrators of the American Arbitration Association, the Panel of International Arbitrators of the Arbitration and Mediation Court of the Caribbean, the List of Arbitrators of the Hong Kong International Arbitration Centre and the Panel of Arbitrators of the Shanghai Arbitration Commission.

 As part of her international practice, Emma represents and advises states, corporations, individuals, international organizations and nongovernmental organizations on public international law matters including the negotiation, interpretation and application of treaties, sovereignty over territory, land and maritime boundaries, sanctions, state immunity, international investment law, international human rights law and the law of the sea.
 She has particular expertise in matters before the International Court of Justice.